GitEnricoNeko/srahunter/README.md

 ## SRAHunter

 #### Description
-SRAHunter is a set of tools designed to facilitate the downloading and processing of data and metadata from the Sequence Read Archive ([SRA](https://www.ncbi.nlm.nih.gov/sra)) of the National Center for Biotechnology Information ([NCBI](https://www.ncbi.nlm.nih.gov/)) .
+SRAHunter is a tool designed to facilitate the downloading and processing of data and metadata from the Sequence Read Archive ([SRA](https://www.ncbi.nlm.nih.gov/sra)) of the National Center for Biotechnology Information ([NCBI](https://www.ncbi.nlm.nih.gov/)).
 This package includes two main scripts: a Python script for automatized download of fastq files from SRA (srahunter-download) and a Bash script for SRA associated metadata retrieval (srahunter-metadata).

 #### Installation
 As part of the conda repository to install srahunter you can simply use this command